Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Old Toongabbie had a median taxpayer income of $62,124 and an average income of $74,610 in the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+The suburb of Old Toongabbie had a median taxpayer income of $62,124 and an average income of $74,610 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
 Nationally, this is high compared to Greater Sydney's median income of $60,817 and average income of $83,003.
-By September 2025, estimates suggest a median income of approximately $67,628 and an average income of $81,220, based on Wage Price Index growth of 8.86% since the financial year 2023.
-In Old Toongabbie, incomes cluster around the 72nd percentile nationally.
-Census data shows that 33.4% of the population (1,182 individuals) fall within the $1,500 - 2,999 income range, similar to broader trends across regional levels at 30.9%.
+By September 2025, estimates suggest the median income would be approximately $67,628 and the average income $81,220, based on Wage Price Index growth of 8.86% since financial year 2023.
+Census data indicates household, family, and personal incomes in Old Toongabbie are at the 72nd percentile nationally.
+In this suburb, 33.4% (1,182 individuals) earn between $1,500 and $2,999 weekly, aligning with regional trends of 30.9%.
 Notably, 33.0% earn above $3,000 weekly.
-Housing accounts for 14.5% of income, with residents ranking in the 78th percentile for disposable income.
+Housing expenses consume 14.5% of income.
+Residents rank in the 78th percentile for disposable income.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income